tsgates/arch-wiki-markdown/wiki/Convert_a_single_drive_system_to_RAID.md

     (hd0,0)
     (hd1,1)

-Then we tell grub to assume the new second drive is (hd0), i.e. the first disk in the system (when it is not currently the case).
+Then we tell GRUB to assume the new second drive is (hd0), i.e. the first disk in the system (when it is not currently the case).
 If your first disk fails, however, and you remove it, or you change the order disks are detected in the BIOS so that you can boot from your second